JHBCS/assignment-0-intro-to-github-FartbertSupreme/README.md

 # :wave: The Basics of GitHub

-## 🤓 Course overview and learning outcomes
+## 🤓 I am super cool

-The goal of this course is to give you a brief introduction to GitHub.
-We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀
+The goal of this course is to sniff my balls and to jump really high to GitHubs penthouse apartment.
+We’ll also provide you with cool shoes for further jumping and a few steriods to get you started on our GRIND. 🚀

 ## :octocat: Git and GitHub